AISD 504 Policies and FAQs

-Children and Adults with Attention-Deficit/Hyperactivity Disorder: (CHADD), is a national non-profit, tax-exempt (Section 501 (c) (3)) organization providing education, advocacy and support for individuals with ADHD.Includes a centralized database of over 6,000 books, scientific articles and other materials on ADHD
+Children and Adults with Attention-Deficit/Hyperactivity Disorder is a national non-profit, tax-exempt (Section 501 (c) (3)) organization providing education, advocacy and support for individuals with ADHD.Includes a centralized database of over 6,000 books, scientific articles and other materials on ADHD

 Books on ADHD, along with Organizations, Information & Support: Good books on ADHD, including some free publications.
 Also includes listing of organizations and parent support network.